 How to Start: Gen AI Rollout Strategy in 3 Phases

-A three-phased rollout of AI implementation strategy for business leaders typically involves proof of concept, incubation, and deployment phases.
-These phases help organizations test, refine, and eventually integrate generative AI solutions into their core operations.
+A three-phased rollout of an AI implementation strategy for business leaders typically involves proof of concept, incubation, and deployment phases.

 Phase 1: Proof of Concept (PoC)

 Identify whether generative AI can deliver specific benefits as per a given business function.
-Recognize high priority use cases, perform small experiments, and assess the possibility of scaling the solution.
-Choose the correct data and features for training, categorizing problems with high potential business value, and starting with clear success criteria.
+Recognize high-priority use cases, perform small experiments, and assess the possibility of scaling the solution.
+Choose the correct data and features for training, categorize problems with high business value, and start with clear success criteria.

 Phase 2: Incubation

 Measure whether generative AI can deliver the required benefits within a restricted environment while incorporating real users and real-time data.
-Incorporate complexities of the real world, discover the ideal fit within business workflows, and real-time data challenges.
-Regulate any expectations that were established during the PoC phase, applying live business workflows, and guaranteeing the AI model performs.
+Incorporate complexities of the real world, discover the ideal fit within business workflows, and address real-time data challenges.
+Regulate any expectations established during the PoC phase, apply live business workflows, and guarantee the AI model performs.

 Phase 3: Deployment